Beijing Air and Space Museum

-The Beijing Air and Space Museum is a museum in Haidian Qu, Beijing, China.
+The Beijing Air and Space Museum is a museum in Haidian, Beijing, China.
 The museum is part of the Beihang University, one of China's most prestigious engineering schools.
 It was founded in 1985 under its original name the Beijing Aviation Museum.
 The museum has 8,300 square meters of exhibition area.

 Background

 In 1985, the Beijing Aviation Museum was founded as part of the university of Aeronautics and Astronautics; in 1986, it was officially opened to the public.
-The mission of the museum is “to support the teaching and popularize the scientific and technical knowledge of aviation.”
+The mission of the museum is "to support the teaching and popularize the scientific and technical knowledge of aviation."

 In 2002, the name of the school was changed to the Beihang University.
 The university is considered to be one of China's best engineering schools and is highly influential to the country's aeronautical and space industries.

 After renovations in 2012, the museum reopened as the Beijing Air and Space Museum.
 This was the first aerospace science and technology museum built in China.
 The museum carries over 300 domestic and international aerospace items including plane structures, engines and equipment.

 Because the museum is part of a university, many classes about aircraft structure, landing gears, missiles and other plane related topics are given there.
 The doors of the museum are generally open to its students but it is also open to the public through tours.

 Architecture

 The building that houses the museum was designed by the architecture firm Hetzel Design.

 It is called Futura City Beijing Air and Space Museum that also has 18 interactive exhibits, 3 theaters, children's astronaut training center and more.
-The 43,000 square meter building is part of the Futura City scheme which was the firm's idea that they should “break away from the standard city grid formation and introduce meandering boulevards leading to a large central park.”
+The 43,000 square meter building is part of the Futura City scheme which was the firm's idea that they should "break away from the standard city grid formation and introduce meandering boulevards leading to a large central park."

 The problem the firm faced was connecting the parks to the building.
 They came up with the idea of a bridge, and after many renderings decided that the bridge should actually be part of the building.
 The bridge is a focal point of the buildings design as it looks like a plane taking off.
 Even before opening day the building drew crowds due to its design.
 The building won several awards.